Climate Action

 One such initiative is our work with NASA’s citizen science program.
 These collaborations between scientists and interested members of the public – volunteers known as citizen scientists – have helped make thousands of important scientific discoveries.

-• Observing and recording cloud data, timed to NASA satellite flyovers, helps scientists understand how surface and air temperatures are affected by cloud cover, and how clouds respond to climate change.
+Observing and recording cloud data, rimed to NASA satellite flyovers, helps scientists understand how surface and air temperatures are affected by cloud cover, and how clouds respond to climate change.

-• Then, during each 10–15-minute session, they upload Cloud Observations and Atmospheric Measurements to the NASA Globe Observer App.
+Then, during each 10–15-minute session, they upload cloud Observations and atmospheric measurements to the NASA Glove Observer App.